In 2007 I was making part-time money at a local music store. I was fresh out of high school and felt like I had no direction.

 You might be in a similar position.

-- You might be working that part-time job looking for something else
+- Working a part-time job looking for something else

 Here are some things about programming that might surprise you: